linuxmint/cinnamon-spices-desklets/yfquotes@thegli/README.md

 ## Troubleshooting

+> Please note that any changes happening on Yahoo Finance side may break the operability of the desklet.

 Problem: The desklet fails to load data, and shows error message "Status: 429 Too Many Requests".
+Solution:

+- Enable option *Send custom User-Agent header*
+- Enable and configure external program *curl*

-Solution: Enable option *Send custom User-Agent header* found on the first tab "Quotes" in the configuration settings.
+Both options are found on the tab "Network" in the configuration settings.

 ### Debug Logging